- Quixote Village is a self-governing community of 30 previously homeless adults.

 - The Village opened full, because its initial residents all moved from Camp Quixote.

-- Background checks are also required; residents may not have outstanding warrants, a recent history of violence or theft, and may not be sex offenders.
+- Background checks are required; residents may not have outstanding warrants, a recent history of violence or theft, and may not be sex offenders.

 - In February, 2007, a homeless camp was established in a downtown Olympia parking lot to protest a city ordinance that forbade sitting or lying on a sidewalk.
 When police threatened to break up the camp, a local church offered campers sanctuary on their grounds.